wburhan2/rxandroid-sample/README.md

 # RxAndroid Sample Code

-This is the sample code for the Eastside Android meetup Keep in mind that the JSON response from the network call is a little weird.
+This is the sample code for the Eastside Android meetup.
+Keep in mind that the JSON response from the network call is a little weird.
 Therefore, I have to wrap the response in a List.

 License